nuwave/lighthouse/docs/master/performance/schema-caching.md

 ## Opcache your schema

-If you use opcache in your production environment, you may set the cache version to `2`.
+If you use opcache in your production environment, you might want to set the cache version to `2`.
 This will store the compiled schema as a file on your disk, allowing opcache to pick it up.

 ```php